akmalharith/epg-grabber/CONTRIBUTING.md

 ### `auth/`

 This is a directory that contains helper for authentication or session related methods.
 If the site needs authentication, pass the necessary credentials via environment variables.
-Use `os.environ["VARIABLE]` to raise `KeyError` as a practice for mandatory inputs when the site is called.
 Environment variables can be added in `config/env.py`.

 ### `channels_config/`